Mink farmers are skipping to the front of the vaccine line — for an important reason

 Two days later, she was in bad enough shape that she couldn’t work.
 Also that day, her husband started feeling similar symptoms.
 Without warning, many of the minks stopped eating.

-Within days, the farm’s three employees — father, mother and son — had symptoms of or a positive test for coronavirus.
-Their prized mink showed ever-worsening symptoms, from coffee-colored urine to an audible raspiness to their breathing.
+Within days, the farm’s three employees — father, mother and son — had symptoms of or a positive test for the coronavirus.
+Their prized minks showed ever-worsening symptoms, from coffee-colored urine to an audible raspiness to their breathing.

 Starting Sept.
 30, two days after the wife first walked the sheds feeling not quite right, the animals dropped dead by the hundreds — 625 in a single day at the peak of the die-off.
-Autopsies showed they had the virus, too.
+Necropsies showed they had the virus, too.

 Two weeks after the first outbreak, a nearby farm experienced a similar die-off.
 In total, the two farms lost about 5,500 animals.